Surendra Kumar Datta: President of the All India Conference of Indian Christians

 S.K.
-Datta served as the president of the All India Conference of Indian Christians, which stood for the interests of the Christian community of colonial India.
-He represented Indian Christians in the Second Round Table Conference, agreeing with Mahatma Gandhi in his views on minorities and Depressed Classes.
+Datta served as the president of the AICIC, which advocated for the interests of the Christian community of colonial India.
+He represented Indian Christians in the Second round Table Conference, agreeing with Mahatma Gandhi in his views on minorities and Depressed Classes.
 Surendra Kumar Datta served as the principal of Forman Christian College in Lahore from 1932 to 1942.
 During his tenure, he emphasized the integration of liberal arts education with Christian values, aiming to elevate the college's standing as a premier institution in colonial India.
 His leadership contributed to the development of graduates who significantly impacted Indian society.
 On 2 November 1932, Dr. Datta was inducted as the first Indian principal of Forman Christian College by the President of the Board of Directors.
 This appointment marked a significant shift toward greater Indian leadership in institutions that were previously dominated by foreign missionaries.